-The District of Saanich is situated at the southern tip of Vancouver Island along the Pacific Ocean with a long marine foreshore.
+The District of Saanich is situated along the Pacific Ocean with a long marine foreshore.
 It contains numerous freshwater rivers and lakes, a diversity of forests and is home to some of the rarest ecosystems in Canada.
 It is also home to over 117,000 people, making it the most populous municipality on Vancouver Island.
-The citizens of Saanich value these natural assets and are committed to protecting them for future generations, while also providing housing and related infrastructure for a growing population.
+The citizens of Saanich value these natural assets and are committed to protecting them for future generations while providing housing and related infrastructure for a growing population.

-The Resilient Saanich program aims to coordinate the development of an environmental policy framework.
-This includes considering existing and potential future options to address gaps and produce a more coherent body of plans, policies, bylaws, and strategies in support of a more resilient Saanich1.
+The Resilient Saanich project aims to develop an environmental policy framework for environmental protection in Saanich that balances nature and the residents' needs.
 This State of Biodiversity report provides a baseline understanding of the current state of the District's natural areas and the threats to their integrity.
 Natural areas have been inventoried and mapped using existing datasets augmented by current technologies, providing a foundation for their management.
-The report focuses on native biodiversity, however, it also includes information on backyard biodiversity which represents an important opportunity for enhancement.
 The second phase of this initiative is to develop a Biodiversity Conservation Strategy which will provide a roadmap to protect and enhance natural assets through policy, operations, and public stewardship.

-Photo 2: The District of Saanich is situated along the Pacific Ocean with a long marine shoreline.
+Photo 2: The District of Saanich is situated along the Pacific Ocean with a long marine foreshore.